-Later this year, Renault will introduce a 150PS 1.7-litre diesel engine to the Kadjar, with the option of all-wheel drive.
+There is also a 150PS 1.7-litre diesel engine reserved for the GT Line.
+It emits 117g/km or 138g/km with the option of all-wheel drive.

 All Kadjar models come with a high level of standard equipment, including seven-inch colour touchscreen, automatic climate control, rear parking sensors and 17-inch alloy wheels.